 - Not really suitable for gas units

-- Excellent for electric cold water pressure washers
+- Excellent for electric, cold water pressure washers.
+Not usable for gas powered pressure washers.

 Here’s a fantastic model from Annovi Reverberi; this is a company that is well known in the pressure washing industry.